 Table 13.
-Wildcard Notation with Connections
+Wildcard Notation with Connections -- --

-The RTP media start event on The RTP media start event on all connections for the endpoint l IT/rt@\$ Ringback on the current connection l
+IT/ma@ The RTP media start event on all connections for the endpoint IT/rt@\$ Ringback on the current connection

 An initial set of event packages for trunking gateways can be found in Appendix A.